What are Prescription Custom Orthotics?

 - Try them on.
 If all possible, slip the insert into your shoe and try it out.
 Walk around a little.
 How does it feel?
 Don’t assume that feelings of pressure will go away with continued wear.
 (If you can’t try the inserts at the store, ask about the store’s return policy and hold on to your receipt.)

 If you are simply looking for extra cushioning or support, you may wish to try an over-the-counter shoe insert first.
-If you have serious pain or discomfort, however, schedule an appointment with a podiatrist.
-He or she will assess your overall health and look for any other contributing factors.
-Today’s podiatrists are specially trained to evaluate the biomechanics of the lower extremity.
+If you have serious pain or discomfort, however, schedule an appointment with Dr. Tatiana DeLaurentiis.
+She will assess your overall health and look for any other contributing factors and is specially trained to evaluate the biomechanics of the lower extremity.

-Your podiatrist will examine your feet and how you walk.
-He or she will listen carefully to your complaints and concerns and assess the movement and function of your lower extremities.
-Some also use advanced technology to see how your feet function when walking or running.
+Dr. DeLaurentiis will examine your feet and how you walk.
+She will listen carefully to your complaints and concerns and will assess the movement and function of your lower extremities.
+She may use advanced technology to see how your feet function when walking or running.

-The information gathered during the exam will help your podiatrist determine if shoe inserts might be helpful or if you need prescription orthotics.
-If orthotics are needed, your podiatrist will capture a three-dimensional image of each foot.
-Those images, as well as any measurements obtained by your podiatrist, are used to create a set of unique foot supports that will improve your foot movement and lead to more comfort and mobility.
-Your podiatrist might also suggest additional treatments to improve the comfort and function of your feet.
+The information gathered during the exam will help Dr. DeLaurentiis determine if shoe inserts might be helpful or if you need prescription orthotics.
+If orthotics are needed, Dr. DeLaurentiis will capture a three-dimensional image of each foot.
+Those images, as well as any measurements obtained by Dr. DeLaurentiis, are used to create a set of unique foot supports that will improve your foot movement and lead to more comfort and mobility.
+Dr. DeLaurentiis might also suggest additional treatments to improve the comfort and function of your feet.